magicleap/developer-portal-docs/docs/guides/unity/networking/photon-fusion.md

 ## Create a Shared Reference

 6. Right-click in the scene hierarchy and select **Create > Empty GameObject** and rename it to **Shared Marker Reference**.
-7. Add the Shared Reference Point, Virtual Fiducial Marker script components to this object
+7. Add the **Shared Reference Point** and **Virtual Fiducial Marker** script components to this object.
-8. In **Assets > Magic Leap > PhotonFusionExample > Prefabs > Anchor**, drag and drop the Axis Visual prefab to make it a child of the Shared Reference Point object in the scene.
+8. In **Assets > Magic Leap > PhotonFusionExample > Prefabs > Anchor**, drag and drop the **Axis Visual prefab** to make it a child of the Shared Reference Point object in the scene.
-9. Then, with the Shared Marker Reference Selected,  drag and drop the added Axis Visual from the scene into the Optional Graphic field of the Virtual Fiducial Marker script.
+9. Then, with the Shared Marker Reference Selected, drag and drop the added Axis Visual from the scene into the **Optional Graphic** field of the Virtual Fiducial Marker script.

 ![Axis Visual](/img/unity/photon-fusion/AxisVisual.jpg)